 17. Non-Steroidal Anti-Inflammatory Medications (NSAIDs)

-NSAIDs are a class of drugs that includes familiar, over-the-counter medications like ibuprofen, naproxen and aspirin.
+NSAIDs are a class of drugs that includes familiar, over-the-counter medications for humans, like ibuprofen, naproxen and aspirin.

 However, it also includes a number of medications specifically formulated for dogs, such as Rimadyl, EtoGesic and Meloxicam (aka brand name Metacam).

-NSAIDs provide pain relief and reduce inflammation, but they often cause several troubling side effects, such as gastrointestinal distress, bleeding and liver problems.
+NSAIDs provide pain relief and reduce inflammation, but they often cause several troubling side effects, such as gastrointestinal distress, bleeding and liver problems too.

-Because owners are so familiar with NSAIDs, they are often the first medicine owners turn to for help.
-However, NSAIDs do have the potential to be very dangerous for dogs, which is why it’s important to consult your vet before trying NSAIDs as an arthritis treatment.
+Because people are so familiar with NSAIDs, they are often the first medicine owners turn to for help.
+However, NSAIDs do have the potential to be very dangerous for dogs, which is why it’s imperative that you consult your vet before trying NSAIDs as an arthritis treatment.

 Humans often find that the differences between various NSAIDs are negligible, but this is not necessarily the case for our furry friends; so, monitor your dog closely and keep your veterinarian informed about his progress.
 If a given NSAID doesn’t appear to be working, your vet may recommend trying a different one.